Lovkush-A/squash_elo/blog.md

 ## ELO

-The surprising thing about ELO is how simple it is, given what it can achieve.
+The surprising thing about ELO is how simple it is, given the results it can achieve.

 The underlying ideas are straightforward:
-* use the difference between ratings to compute an expected score
+* Use the difference between ratings to compute an expected score for an individual match.
-* changes in ratings are proportional to the difference between the true score and the expected score.
+* Changes in ratings after an individual match are proportional to the difference between the true score and the expected score.

 The full details are as follows: